 When using the Google Sheets API, keep the following in mind:

-1. Rate limitations: Depending upon the API version utilized, Google Sheets API has a price limit per project and person.
+1. Rate Limitations: Depending upon the API version utilized, Google Sheets API has a price limit per project and person.

-3. Paging and dealing with enormous amounts of data: Solutions like Google Sheets that deal with clickstream data generate a lot of data, such as web property events.
+3. Paging and Dealing With Enormous Amounts of Data: Solutions like Google Sheets that deal with clickstream data generate a lot of data, such as web property events.

 Conclusion

 Want to try Hevo?
-Sign Up for a 14-day free trial and experience the feature-rich Hevo suite firsthand.
-Have a look at our unbeatable Hevo pricing, which will help you choose the right plan for you.
-You can now transfer data from sources like Google Sheets to your target destination for Free using Hevo!
+Sign up for a 14-day free trial and experience the feature-rich Hevo suite firsthand.
+Have a look at the unbeatable Hevo pricing, which will help you choose the right plan for you.

 1. How do I convert Google Sheets to a database?